Position: Deputy Director of Athletics

 White assists in running the day-to-day operations of the department as the second in command, playing a key role in the Athletic Department’s relationship with University leadership on several key issues, and served as a primary coordinator of postseason logistics liaison with the Board of Trustees.

-During his time at Clemson, he as provided leadership and oversight to nearly every area, including the business office, facilities, grounds, fan experience and capital projects.
+During his time at Clemson, he has provided leadership and oversight to nearly every area, including the business office, facilities, grounds, fan experience and capital projects.
 He also helps manage external operations, which includes revenue generation and brand development, which includes communications, creative, broadcast productions and NIL.
 White is at the forefront of many operational programs, such as the creation of the Student-Athlete Leadership Team (SALT), engagement of professional development opportunities for aspiring athletic executives and streamlined the administrative end-of-season measurement.

 Additionally, White serves in a key leadership role with IPTAY (Clemson Athletics’ fundraising arm), working with IPTAY operations and development strategies that include records in annual fund giving and major gifts during the past two years.